 Ultraviolet (UV) coatings protect your eyes from harmful UV rays from the sun.
 This coating can turn standard lenses into UV blocking lenses that can block 100% of the UV light from entering your eyes.
 UV is linked to the development of a number of eye diseases such as cataracts, macular degeneration and retinal damage.

-You may want to go with an upgraded lens to improve the look, strength or functionality of your glasses.
+We will walk you through your customized lens recommendations made by the doctor, starting with the lens material.
+You may want to go with a particular lens material over another in order to improve the look, strength or functionality of your glasses.

 High Index Lenses

-High index lenses have a higher refractive index which means they reflect more light than standard prescription lenses.
-What this means for you, the consumer, is that they can be made thinner and lighter than traditional lenses.
-High index lenses are particularly popular with those that need a high prescription as they are able to avoid thick lenses, adding comfort and a smoother look, but a higher price tag.
+High index lenses have a higher refractive index, meaning that they are made with a denser material, which means they refract or bend the light more than standard prescription lenses.
+What this means for you is that they can be made thinner and lighter than traditional lenses.
+High index lenses are particularly important for those that have a high prescription as they are able to avoid thick lenses, adding comfort and a smoother look, but a higher price tag.

 Trivex or Polycarbonate Lenses

-Polychromatic lenses are made with special technology that turns them into sunglasses when exposed to sunlight.
-The lenses darken automatically when you go outside and return to normal when you go back indoors.
-Polychromatic lenses can come in a number of tint colors and are great when you need prescription sunglasses but don’t want to carry around or pay for another pair.
+Photochromic lenses are made with special technology that causes the lenses to turn dark while exposed to sunlight.
+The lenses darken automatically when you go outside and return to normal (clear) when you go back indoors.
+Photochromic lenses can come in a number of tint colors and are great when you need prescription sunglasses but don’t want to carry around or pay for another pair.

 Aspheric lenses use advanced technology to create a slimmer, flatter and lighter lens than standard prescription lenses.
 While aspheric lenses can improve the appearance of any prescription lens, they are especially beneficial for those who are farsighted since those lenses tend to bulge out in the middle.